mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/single-lb/index.md

     dcos edgelb create ping-lb.json
     ```

+    This command displays a confirmation message similar to the following:
+    ```
+    Successfully created ping-lb.
+Check "dcos edgelb show ping-lb" or "dcos edgelb status ping-lb" for deployment status
+    ```

-1. Verify the services and the pool instance has been deployed sucessfully by running the following command:
+1. Verify the service and the pool instance have been deployed sucessfully by running the following command:

     ```bash
     dcos marathon app list
+    ```

+    This command displays information similar to the following:
+    ```
+    ID                          MEM   CPUS  TASKS  HEALTH  DEPLOYMENT  WAITING  CONTAINER  CMD
+    /dcos-edgelb/api            1024   1     1/1    1/1       ---      False      MESOS    cp -vR /dcosfilestmp/*...
+    /dcos-edgelb/pools/ping-lb  2048   1     1/1    1/1       ---      False      MESOS    export...
+    /ping                        32   0.1    1/1    1/1       ---      False      DOCKER   echo "pong" > index.html &&...
     ```

 1. Verify the pool configuration for the frontend and statistics ports by running the following command: